marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - autoscale capacity
 - on demand capacity flexible at a small premium cost
 - can acieve ACID compliance with DynamoDB Transactions
+- all tables created in a region must be unique within the account
 - Primary key and sort key
 - Possible local secondary index: same partition key as the table but different sort key.
 When you already know the partition key but want to quiclkly query on some other attribute.
 - Possible global secondary index: partition key and sort key can be different from those on the table.
 For fast query when attributes fail outside of the primary key without need to do full scan